Voigt transformations in retrospect: missed opportunities?: Concluding remarks

 where now $\epsilon$ is some real parameter and $0\le\epsilon\le 1$ (because for causality reasons we need $t_B\ge t_A$ and $t_B\le t_A^\prime$), the equality corresponding to the infinite one-way velocity of the light signal.
 In fact, these limiting cases were excluded by Reichenbach).

-The modification of Lorentz transformations needed to meet this general $\epsilon$-synchronization, was considered by Winnie \cite{123}.
+The modification of Lorentz transformations needed to meet this general $\epsilon$-syn\-chro\-nization, was considered by Winnie \cite{123}.
 If $\epsilon$-synchronization is adopted in the reference frame $S$ while $\epsilon^\prime$-synchronization is adopted in the reference frame $S^\prime$, Winnie transformations have the form \cite{123}

 where

 If $\epsilon=\epsilon^\prime=1/2$, we recover the ordinary Lorentz transformations, and if $\epsilon=\epsilon^\prime=0$ we get the transformations (\ref{eq117}) which correspond to 'everyday' synchronization.